SantiagoMartinezzz/apuntes-blue-team/README.md

 # apuntes-blue-team
-otes and documentation on defensive cybersecurity (Blue Team) and automation with Bash and Python during my learning journey
+Notes and documentation on defensive cybersecurity (Blue Team) and automation with Bash and Python during my learning journey